top of page

 The adjective 'benign' has its origins in Latin, originating from the word 'benignus,' which means 'kind' or 'gentle.'
 The term 'benignus' is derived from 'bene' (meaning 'well' or 'good') and 'gignere' (meaning 'to beget' or 'to produce').
 Therefore, 'benign' essentially conveys the idea of being well-disposed or producing good.
 In its modern usage, 'benign' describes something that is gentle, kind, and harmless in nature, without the intention or capability to cause harm or damage.
 Its etymology reflects the concept of a benevolent or good-natured quality, highlighting its contrast with more harmful or malevolent attributes.

-Quiz: Find the meaning of the adjective benign:
+Find the correct meaning of the adjective benign:

 Try Again!